-Day-to-day life with young children can be overwhelming and tiring, but Charlotte Mason had so many wonderful ideas for the early years.
+Day-to-day life with young children can sometimes be overwhelming, but Charlotte Mason had so many wonderful ideas to support and structure our days.

 While Mason did not start formal schooling until age six, she offered foundational principles and practices that lay the basis for the years ahead.
 CMEC member families have grown to love the delightful, varied, and rich occupations for our youngest children.
 We want for our little ones to experience the full “child-life,” or Kinderleben, doing activities developmentally appropriate for their age, building good habits, and soaking up all that their natural world offers for them.
-We have seen the dangers of rushing too quickly ahead, pushing too hard too early.
-Mason’s approach was based on broad experience, learned by the PNEU and still observed by teachers and psychologists today, that providing children with this "quiet, growing time" will prepare the fertile soil needed for the rest of their life.
+We have seen the dangers of rushing too quickly ahead or pushing too hard too early.
+Mason’s approach was based on broad experience and is still observed by teachers and psychologists today.
+We aim to provide children with the "quiet, growing time" that will prepare the fertile soil needed for the rest of their life.

 So even if your children are little, there are good reasons to join the CMEC!